-When the display blinks, the new value is stored and takes affect.
+When the display blinks, the new value is stored and takes effect.
 This will occur when a non-arrow key is pressed or after a 2 second delay since the last key press.

-Decimal Point Key
+Decimal Point

-There are 4 decimal point positions on the LCD display.
-Each decimal point position is to the right of a digit in the display.
-The last decimal point position, to the right of the right-most digit is not displayed, indicating whole numbers with no decimal point.

-To move the decimal point, simultaneously press the 2 up arrow keys under the 2 digits next to the decimal point position.
-Press the same 2 up arrow keys to clear the decimal point, to display a whole number.
+There are 4 decimal point positions, each to the right of a digit in the display.
+The right-most decimal point is not displayed, indicating whole numbers.
+To set or clear the decimal point, simultaneously press the 2 up arrow keys under the 2 digits left and right of the decimal point position.

-Alternatively, to move the decimal point position, use the left-most arrow / decimal point key (\checkmark .).
+Alternatively, to move the decimal point position, use the left-most arrow / decimal point key (^/•).
 Press and hold this key for at least 1 second and wait until the left-most digit scrolls past '9' to '0'.
 While continuing to hold this key, the decimal point will shift 1 position to the right.
 After the right-most decimal point position, the decimal point will shift to the first decimal point position.
 Release the key when the decimal point is in the required position.

-"Diameter" and "Setup" Key
+'Diameter' and 'Setup' Key

-The "Diameter" key allows the syringe inside diameter to be viewed and set.
-While being displayed, the "mm" LED is lit.
-With the Pumping Program stopped, momentarily pressing this key will display the current diameter setting.
-Pressing the arrow keys will change the current diameter (see "Arrow and Decimal Point Keys" on page 7).
-The "mm" LED will blink while the diameter is being changed.
+The 'Diameter' key allows the syringe inside diameter to be viewed and set.
+While being displayed, the 'mm' LED is lit.
+Momentarily pressing this key will display the current diameter setting.
+With the Pumping Program stopped, pressing the up arrow keys will change the current diameter (See"Up Arrow and Decimal Point Keys" on page 7).
+The 'mm' LED will blink while the diameter is being changed.

-If the "Diameter" key is pressed and held, "Setup" mode will be entered.
-(See "Setup" on page 4).
+If the 'Diameter' key is pressed and held, 'Setup' mode will be entered.
+(See sec.
+5.12, 'Setup').